abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/4-Angular-Router.md

 ### `routerLink`

-- To navigate to a route, use the `routerLink` directive in the `app.component.html` file
+- To navigate to a route, use the `routerLink` attribute/directive instead of `href` in the `<a>` tag

+  > We don't use `href` to navigate to a route, we use `routerLink` instead
+  >
+  > This is because if we use `href` attribute, the page will reload and the app will lose its state, but if we use `routerLink`, the app will not lose its state and the page will not reload

   ```html
   <nav>